microsoft/azure-iot-developer-kit/docs/_docs/02-faq.md

 Unable to get the NTP host oceania.pool.ntp.org
 ```

-This may caused by NTP trafficing at firewall in the Gateway.
+This may caused by NTP traffic blocking at the firewall in the Gateway.
 To solve this problem, make sure that UDP port 123 is open on all firewalls between IoT DevKit and the remote time servers.

 | Time Server | port |
 | --- | --- |